 On ► Fig. E-1f, there is a continuous laterite crust in the sandy soil, which forms a depression on the left, above which seepage water flowing in laterally also collects.
-The soil is well aerated and moist at depth, so that the zonal deciduous forest finds favourable conditions; in the middle is a depression with grassland that is flooded during the rainy season, on the right on somewhat higher relief parts with clayey, base-saturated soils, the grassland is interspersed with some woody species adapted to heavy soils (mopane, Balanites, flute acacia) (◘ Fig. E-12).
+The soil is well aerated and moist at depth, so that the zonal deciduous forest finds favourable conditions; in the middle is a depression with grassland that is flooded during the rainy season, on the right on somewhat higher relief parts with clayey, base-saturated soils, the grassland is interspersed with some woody species adapted to heavy soils (mopane, Balanites, flute Acacia) (◘ Fig. E-12).

-► Figure E-1b shows the vegetation structure again in a low-water-holding sandy area with a savanna in which the woody plants dry down to the ground during the drought and sprout again from the stem base or as root shoots in the rainy season.
-Where laterite crusts lie at different depths, depending on the water conditions, a grove or a savanna forest develops on the elevations or, in the lowlands, a shallow small lake (vley) with swamp vegetation that can dry out during the drought.
-Some tree growth may also occur over laterally draining excess water at the edge of the crust.
+► Figure E-1b shows the vegetation structure again in a low-water-holding sandy area with a savannah in which the woody plants dry down to the ground during the drought and sprout again from the stem base or as root shoots in the rainy season.
+Where laterite crusts lie at different depths, depending on the water conditions, a grove or a savannah forest develops on the elevations or, in the lowlands, a shallow small lake (Vley) with swamp vegetation that can dry out during the drought.
+Some trees may also occur over laterally draining excess water at the edge of the crust.
 One can thus see how, depending on the position of the crusts, forest and savannah alternate or, in the case of waterlogged soils, parklands develop.

-◘ Fig. E-12 Acacia drepanolobium scrub (flute acacia) with galls (ant nests) over heavy soils in the grass savannas of northern Kenya (photo: Breckle).
+◘ Fig. E-12 Acacia drepanolobium scrub (flute Acacia) with galls (ant nests) over heavy soils in the grass savannahs of northern Kenya (photo: Breckle).

-In contrast to ► Fig. E-1f, the continuous crust in ► Fig. E-1a is the same depth everywhere and the overlying soil is waterlogged and covered with grassland in the rainy season; only on small elevations is the soil better drained and supports a tree savanna (left) or, in the case of larger root space, a woody plant.
+In contrast to ► Fig. E-1f, the continuous crust in ► Fig. E-1a is the same depth everywhere and the overlying soil is waterlogged and covered with grassland in the rainy season; only on small elevations is the soil better drained and supports a tree savannah (left) or, in the case of larger root space, a woody plant.
 On the far right is a depression with an open water table; a reed bed is developing at the edge of the water basin.

-The hardened layer of the B horizon is not infrequently exposed on slopes by erosion.
+The hardened layer of the B-horizon is not infrequently exposed on slopes by erosion.
 It leads to the formation of mesas.
 At the edge of these mountains, step formation leads to steep slopes, as shown in the development in ► Fig. E-3.

-There are other factors that promote savanna vegetation, such as fire (◘ Fig. E-13), the large game herds (◘ Fig. E-14), and the various interventions of humans with their livestock.
+There are other factors that promote savannah vegetation, such as fire (◘ Fig. E-13), the large game herds (◘ Fig. E-14), and the various interventions of humans with their livestock.
 For example, in Pendjari National Park in Benin, West Africa, park management sets small-scale controlled fires annually at the beginning of the dry season to prevent the accumulation of larger dry masses.
-These fires are considered 'cool' and once out of topkill height do not kill trees and shrubs and prevent uncontrollable large-scale 'hot' fires (► Fig. E-13).
+These fires are considered 'cool' and once out of “topkill height” do not kill trees and shrubs and prevent uncontrollable large-scale 'hot' fires (► Fig. E-13).

-◘ Fig. E-13 Fire in the savannah in Pendjari National Park in Benin, West Africa (Photo: A. Erpenbach).
+◘ Fig. E-13 Fire in the savannah in Pendjari National Park in Benin, West Africa (photo: A. Erpenbach).